intfoundation/int/README.md

 ### Environment dependence

-Building int requires a Node.js (version 8.0 or later).
+Building int requires a version 8 Node.js (version 8.9 or later of version 8).
 You can install it from Node.js official website(https://nodejs.org/en/download/).

 ### Installation Instructions